FreelyMajorParus/geekbind/README.md

 # first issues
-Only for geekbang homework on course 'Java Promotion'.
+Only for geekbang homework on the course 'Java Promotion'.